makerdao/sai/README.md

-   give            transfer ownership of a cup help            print help about sai(1) or one of its subcommands join            buy SKR for gems jump            redeem sai and SKR for gems (settlement mode only) lock            post additional SKR collateral to a cup open            create a new cup (collateralized debt position) safe            determine if a cup is safe
+   give            transfer ownership of a cup help            print help about sai(1) or one of its subcommands join            buy SKR for gems lock            post additional SKR collateral to a cup open            create a new cup (collateralized debt position) safe            determine if a cup is safe